-In a previous article we demonstrated how you could build a static website using Publii and host it on the IPFS network.
-Today we are going to show you how to host a similar static website on the Storj network instead.
+In a previous article I showed how you could build a static website using Publii and host it on the IPFS network.
+Today I’m going to show you how to host a similar static website on the Storj network instead.
 Both Storj and IPFS are similar in that they are decentralized, peer-to-peer storage networks.
 See the video below for a quick introduction to Storj:

-Before we get started with the step-by-step tutorial on how to host a website on Storj, it’s worth noting that the process is much more manual than IPFS.
-Hosting a website using IPFS has been streamlined by Fleek which automatically synchronizes your website’s Github repository, deploys changes to IPFS and updates the domain names to point to the latest hash.
+Before getting started with the step-by-step tutorial on how to host a website on Storj, it’s worth noting that the process is a little different than IPFS.
+Hosting a static website on IPFS requires the help of two different third-party services: GitHub and Fleek.
+Fleek automatically detects changes in your website’s Github repository, deploys those changes to IPFS and updates the domain name to point to the latest hash.

 Step 1: Sign Up for a Free Storj Account